Curbing the Ramifications of Authorship Abuse in Science

 We introduced three new indicators, namely Fibonacci-adjusted total publications ($P'$), Fibonacci-adjusted citation count ($C'$), and Fibonacci-adjusted Hirsch-index ($h'$).
 These metrics recalibrate the original measures of total publications ($P$), citation count ($C$), and Hirsch-index ($h$) by using the reciprocals of Fibonacci numbers.
-In addition, we introduced the $T^{\prime}$-index to evaluate scientists' leading and collaborating roles in their publications along with two benchmark values.
-The $T^{\prime}$ inherently supports collaborations while curbing deceptive authorship practices.
+In addition, we introduced the $L^{\prime}$-index to quantify a scientist's labor contribution across their publications along with two benchmark values.
+The $L^{\prime}$ inherently supports collaborations while curbing deceptive authorship practices.

 Our analyses show that the authors in the combined dataset typically exhibit a 25\% percentage difference between $P$ and $P'$.
 This percentage difference increases to 74.26\% in the Biology dataset, while it decreases to 12.74\% in the Mathematics dataset.
 Specifically, the percentage difference is 36.26\% for the Electrical and Electronics Engineering dataset, 29.14\% for the Computer Science and Engineering dataset, 23.89\% for the Psychology dataset, 15.60\% for the Sociology dataset, 14.96\% for the Economics dataset, 14.48\% for the Marketing dataset, and 12.74\% for the Mathematics dataset.